The probabilistic world: Fundamental probabilities

+While conceptually an infinite number of classical bits is required for the description of a finite number of qubits, it is often sufficient in practice to employ only a finite number of classical bits.
+This is analogous to the representation of real numbers by a finite number of bits in a computer.
+If one does not insist on infinite precision for all observables, one can find interesting systems of a reasonably small number of classical bits whose classical probability distribution accounts for quantum systems of a certain number of qubits.

+The embedding of quantum mechanics in classical statistics opens new perspectives for quantum computing \cite{CWQCCB,PEME,PW}, see also refs \cite{AOR,SFN,AAHE,SLL,MNI,BH} for some related ideas.
+The heart of quantum computing \cite{BEN,MAN,FEY,DEU} are quantum correlations relating many parts (qubits) of a system, such that a change in one qubit affects many others.
+Such quantum correlations and related quantum operations can be realized in ``classical systems" as artificial neural networks \cite{LPLS,SNSSW,CARLTRO,CATRO,KIQB,JBC}, neuromorphic computing \cite{PBBSM,PJTM,JPBSM,BBNM,ASM,FSGH,DBKB} or even for neurons in the brain, without the need of low temperatures and very well isolated systems of qubits.
+While it is not clear if exact quantum operations can be scaled to a large number of qubits, which would be required for efficient quantum algorithms, the conceptual implications of ``classical'' realizations of entangled systems of a few qubits may open the door to investigations of new forms of ``correlated computing".

+The present paper constitutes a first part of this work and is devoted to the basic probabilistic concepts and the emergence of quantum field theory.
+A second part concentrates on quantum mechanics, with focus on a small number of qubits.

-Subsystems of the overall probabilistic system play an important role in this work.
-They are typically correlated with their environment, and characterized by incomplete statistics.
+Subsystems of the overall probabilistic system play an important role in this paper as well as for quantum mechanics.
+These subsystems are typically correlated with their environment, and characterized by incomplete statistics.
 Together with a focus on conditional probabilities this explains many ``mysteries'' and ``paradoxes'' of quantum mechanics, as the reduction of the wave function, the violation of Bell's inequalities, entanglement, or the Einstein-Podolski-Rosen paradox.

 In chapter~\ref{sec:Fundamental_probabilism} we start by discussing conceptional issues for a probabilistic formulation of fundamental physics in terms of the classical statistical concepts based on a probability distribution.
 This sets the stage for the following discussion and gives a first overview of basic ideas underlying this work.
 In chapter~\ref{sec:probabilistic_time} we turn to the concept of time emerging from the overall probabilistic system as an ordering structure among observables.
 We formulate basic properties as evolution and predictivity, using simple examples describing clocks or free particles.
 This section also shows how concepts familiar from quantum mechanics, as wave functions and operators, appear in a natural way in the formalism for evolution in classical statistical systems.
+We discuss the continuum limit for time and clock systems as a basis for physical time.